Key Takeaways

 ABA is a science-backed therapy for people with autism and other mental health conditions.
 But it’s most commonly used to help autistic children learn new skills and avoid unhelpful behaviors.
 If your child needs behavioral support, Rula can help you connect with an experienced ABA provider in just a few clicks.

 Our therapist-matching program makes it easy to find a therapist who takes your insurance so that you and your family can access the care you need from the comfort of home.
 And thanks to our extensive network of therapists, you don’t have to wait months for an appointment when your child needs care.
-With Rula, you can make your first appointment as early as this week.
+With Rula, you can make your first appointment as soon as tomorrow.

 More From Rula